3geek14/Realms/Omnibus.md

 If someone asks them if they are dead they can legally answer "Yes," and may lie down or sit with their sword or arm above their head as to appear dead (see [Section 3.4: Character Death](#character-death) and [Section 3.5:
-Soul Loss](#soul-loss)).
+[Soul Loss]{.new}](#soul-loss)).
 Feign Death ends once the spellcaster moves or speaks (except for addressing marshaling calls or OOC uncomfortable/unsafe situations).
-If a person moves them, thinking they are dead, the Feign Death does not end;
-only when they move themselves.
+If a person moves them, thinking they are dead, the Feign Death does not end; only when they move themselves.
 If struck while using Feign Death, the spellcaster is still affected by the blow as normal.

 [__Fighter's Intuition__ (1st Circle)]{#fighters-intuition}